Meijer Garden Center Offers Recycling Service to Customers

 Retailer helped recycle 1,825 tons of plastic plant containers

-GRAND RAPIDS, Mich., June 15, 2022 /PRNewswire-HISPANIC PR WIRE/ -- In an effort to be a good neighbor and lessen its impact on the environment, Meijer is encouraging its customers to bring their plastic flowerpots and trays – regardless of where they originally purchased the plants or flowers – to any Meijer Garden Center to recycle.
+GRAND RAPIDS, Mich., June 15, 2022 /PRNewswire/ -- In an effort to be a good neighbor and lessen its impact on the environment, Meijer is encouraging its customers to bring their plastic flowerpots and trays – regardless of where they originally purchased the plants or flowers – to any Meijer Garden Center to recycle.

 The retailer began collecting the plastic gardening containers – which primarily come from its three suppliers of annuals, like geraniums or petunias – on recycling carts in its Garden Centers in 2014 and has since contributed to the recycling of 1,825 tons of plastic through East Jordan Plastics, Inc., a South Haven, Mich.-based plastic processing company.